Richiefinegan11/rickAndMortyFans/README.md

 * Signing up to the fan club

 ## UX
 This website has the potential to reach a large market, both young and old Rick & Morty fans.
 It's both simple and aesthetically pleasing, as well as easy to navigate around.
 The main page has a quiz which is very straight forward to use and indicates if they choose a correct or incorrect answer.
 They can also navigate to the club page where they can use a map provided by a Google API to show where the fans meet-up and also sign up for the fan club using a form and emailJS.
-Once the form is completed, the user will receive an alert to confirm whether the form has been filled incorrectly or not.
+Once the form is completed, the user will receive an alert to confirm whether the form has been filled out correctly or not.

 ### Ideal Users
 * English Speaking